 - If the Submit button is disabled, generate an app-specific password by following the article Submit button disabled in the Last iOS Publishing Process Step.

-The last 3 steps are outlined in the following video.
 Please note that the resubmission fee has recently changed to $50 for iOS.

 Once the app is submitted and if the submission goes through successfully, you will receive an email confirmation of the request.
 In addition to that, the app is added to the iOS upload pipeline queue for our Uploads Team to make the submission to Apple Store.